Re:Born (album)

-Re:Born is the seventh full-length studio album released by Japanese recording artist Gackt on December 2, 2009 in Japan.
-It is conceptually linked to its predecessor Rebirth from 2001, and besides the music disc, contains an original audio drama.
+Re:Born is the seventh full-length studio album released by Japanese recording artist Gackt on December 2, 2009, in Japan.
+It is a concept album linked to its predecessor Rebirth from 2001, and besides the music disc, contains an original audio drama.

 Overview

 The December 2008, with the release of his first single "Jesus" in over a year, marked Gackt's return to his solo music projects after three years, and the sequel to the concept created and incorporated in the second studio album Rebirth and tour Requiem et Reminiscence I in 2001.

 In 2009, on January 28 was released his twenty-ninth single "Ghost", and in commemoration to his 10th anniversary as a solo artist, were released four singles, "Koakuma Heaven", "Faraway", "Lost Angels", and "Flower", a week after one another starting from June 10, and ending on July 1.

 The album contains two CDs.
 The "Music CD" contains songs from six of the eight singles released by Gackt from December 2008 to July 2009, and the "Original Drama CD" contains the original audio story Requiem et Reminiscence II, which is an audio drama featuring Gackt and many well known voice actors such as Hidekatsu Shibata, Unshō Ishizuka, Jun Fukuyama, and Keiji Fujiwara.